 Ministry of Health Singapore.
 All Rights Reserved.

-Diabetes is a worldwide epidemic, where the number of people with diabetes is huge and growing.
-About 440,000 Singapore residents who were 18 years and above had diabetes in 2014 and the number is estimated to grow to 1,000,000 in 2050.
+Diabetes is a worldwide epidemic — the number of people with diabetes is huge and growing.
+About 440,000 Singapore residents who were 18 years and above had diabetes in 2014, and the number is estimated to grow to 1,000,000 in 2050.

-Diabetes was the 4th and 8th most common condition of polyclinic attendances and hospitalisation respectively in 2014.
-Life years lost due to mortality and ill-health related to diabetes was the 4th largest among all diseases in 2010.
+Diabetes was the fourth and eighth most common condition of polyclinic attendances and hospitalisation respectively in 2014.
+Life years lost due to mortality and ill-health related to diabetes was the fourth largest among all diseases in 2010.

-The cost burden from diabetes, including medical expenses and productivity loss, was expected to rise from beyond $940 million in 2014 to $1.8 billion in 2050.
+The cost burden from diabetes, including medical expenses and productivity loss, is expected to rise from beyond $940 million in 2014 to $1.8 billion in 2050.

 One in nine Singapore residents aged 18 to 69 years were affected by diabetes in 2010.
 The prevalence of people with diabetes was similar between the genders.